This article contains affiliate links.

 Cuale River Island

 When the river Cuale broke into two arms, in the middle of Puerto Vallarta old Town, it created an island.
 Today, the island is filled with galleries, shaded areas, markets and quaint gardens.
-The river splits the town into two parts, north of it, the downtown area and South of it, the Romantic or old town Area.
+The river splits the town into two parts, north of it, the downtown area and South of it, the Romantic or Old Town Area (also known as Zona Romantica, The Romantic Zone, or Viejo Vallarta).

 Take one of the pretty pedestrian bridges into the island and enter a world of culture, traditions and art.